 - A person driving a vehicle on private property.

-Note that passengers are permitted to use cell phones inside of vehicles.
+Note that passengers are permitted to use cell phones inside vehicles.
 Only the driver is forbidden from using them.
 Also, if your car has embedded communications devices installed by the manufacturer (e.g., OnStar), you are permitted to use those.
+For help, call a Los Angeles texting while driving lawyer now.

 Drivers under 18 are prohibited from using cell phones entirely while driving, even if they are equipped with hands-free devices.
 This is part of a broader effort to minimize distractions for new and inexperienced drivers.